 There could be a number of reasons why this has not been brought to your attention previously.
 The aftermath following the Canterbury earthquakes of 2010/11 disrupted some of the business as usual processes.
 However, reminder letters were sent out with regards to many outstanding building consents on record.
 The owner may have changed since the building consent was issued and/or the final inspection was undertaken.

-It may have an impact on insurance policies you have.
+It may have an impact on the insurance policies you have.
 The status of a code compliance certificate decision will be listed on the LIM (Land Information Memorandum) and it may have implications if you ever decide to sell your property.
-The Building Act 2004 highlights the need to obtain a code compliance certificate following completion of work carried out under a building consent.
+The Building Act 2004 requires you to obtain a code compliance certificate following completion of building work carried out under building consent.

 The first step would be to obtain the property file.
 A building inspector will also review the property file and will highlight any information or documentation which may be required to assist in your application for a code compliance certificate.
 Information may include EQC documentation (scope of works etc.), engineer’s reports and certificates, energy work certificates.

-This can depend on a number of factors and availability of evidence to verify building code compliance by the inspector.
-Additional on-site inspections could be required to verify ongoing structural, weather-tightness and durability requirements.
+This can depend on a number of factors and the availability of evidence for the inspector to be able to verify the building work complies with the building consent.
+Additional on-site inspections may be required to verify ongoing structural, weather-tightness and durability requirements.
 Once a passed final inspection has been achieved it can take up to 20 working days for the code compliance certificate to be issued.

-Following this process, if a final inspection cannot be approved or a code compliance certificate cannot be issued then you can ask for a determination through MBIE.
-There is information on this process here: Determinations (MBIE).(external link)
+Following this process, if a final inspection cannot be passed or a code compliance certificate cannot be issued then you can ask for a determination through MBIE(external link).